cejasper/slchange/README.md

+## sea level change
-# code for the sea level change class taught at Columbia by Jacky Austermann
+code for the sea level change class taught at Columbia by Jacky Austermann